-Specific communities, industries or sectors of the economy (through the introduction of new gTLDs for instance)
+Specific communities of users, industries, or sectors of the economy (through the introduction of new gTLDs for instance), or noncommercial civil society.

-ccTLD registrars (through common business practices as well as trends in the market shaped by policy – such as new gTLD introduction)
+ccTLD registrars (through common business practices as well as trends in the market shaped by policy – such as new gTLD introduction).

-RIR communities
+RIR communities.

 The root zone maintainer, through IANA Functions contract and its own contract with the Department of Commerce, or any future arrangement.

-DNS Name server operators (including root server operators, Internet Service Providers, private network DNS operators, through, for instance deployment of DNSSEC or IPv6)
+DNS Name server operators (including root server operators, Internet Service Providers, private network DNS operators, through, for instance deployment of DNSSEC or IPv6).

 Parties that affect ICANN